allisnulll/keyboard/README.md

     * **Double-tap** = regular key *(useful for regular hold key behavior when desired)*

 ## Sub Layers:
+A lot of layers only change one side of the keyboard allowing the other hand to hold down any desired modifiers while still inside them.
+This makes it look like layers which take up both sides of the keyboard cannot be combined with modifiers, this is not the case.

+> ***Important:*** To achieve the same effect, simply hold down modifiers before entering the layer.

+This combination of home row mods and layers are what truly turn this layout from requiring fingers to move to keys, to requiring fingers to press keys already moved to them.

 ### **Navigation**
 ```
     caps nlck slck _   _   _   _   _   _   _   _   _   _   _    _    _    _